medic/cht-docs/content/en/core/guides/android/branding.md

 {{% pageinfo %}}
 This tutorial will take you through building a CHT Android Application off the existing wrapper.

-The cht-android application is a thin wrapper to load the CHT Core Framework web application in a WebView.
+The CHT-Android application is a thin wrapper to load the CHT Core Framework web application in a WebView.

 You will be adding a new android flavor based off the [CHT Android](https://github.com/medic/cht-android).
 {{% /pageinfo %}}

 ## Brief Overview of Key Concepts

 The CHT Android is a native Android container for the Community Health Toolkit (CHT).
-The repo contains "flavored" configurations, where each "flavor" or "brand" is an app.
+The repository contains "flavored" configurations, where each "flavor" or "brand" is an app.
 All apps share the same code and features, but can be customized, hard-coding a specific CHT deployment and have a partner specific logo and display name.

 ## Add a new Brand